Designing in VR

 The Beginning

 I’ve been obsessed with VR since the Oculus Rift’s 2012 Kickstarter and had a chance to demo the DK1 at the Bay Area Maker Faire (2014 I think) which sealed the deal.
 I finally got my hands on a DK2 in 2015 and quickly learned Unity.
 I spent a lot of time digging through forums to troubleshoot problems and share solutions.
 It was a wild time.
 Anything was possible and it felt like we were all on a crazy adventure to find new patterns.
-I remember specifically having conversations like: How in the world is locomotion going to work?
-(Joystick free locomotion and teleportation wasn’t a common pattern at that point) Do we need a warehouse to walk around?
-What about this crazy idea of redirected walking?
+I remember specifically having conversations like: “How in the world is locomotion going to work?”
+At the time free locomotion and teleportation wasn’t yet establish as a common UX pattern.
+“Do we need a warehouse to walk around?”
+“What about this crazy idea of redirected walking?”
 I knew right away we were in a very special moment in time.

 VR + Architecture